Macro vs Mega Fauna in Raja Ampat

 For the growing population of divers who find themselves spending their life savings on camera equipment, every day starts with the problem of macro vs wide-angle lens.
 There is just too much to see in Raja Ampat!

 The mega fauna that is a big draw is the oceanic and reef mantas.
 If you are lucky enough to see these gentle giants you will spend your dive eye to eye with the highly sociable rays.
 The amazing dive site “Manta Sandy” is one of the top spots to see them.
 Mobula rays are also commonly sighted throughout.

 Sharks will also most certainly feature in every dive you partake in during your stay.
 From the famous, endemic walking sharks to the weird wobbegong to the hunting black and white tips.

 The areas to the Northern part of Raja Ampat are most famed for the larger creatures and the more action packed dives.
 However, the area is more exposed and therefore not always possible to get to.
 The time that you are most likely going to find calm enough weather to access this area is January to March.
 If you don’t make it to the North, diving throughout Raja Ampat also comes with chances to see bigger things.

-For the macro enthusiasts there are frogfish, pipefish, blue ringed octopus, pygmy seahorses and nudibranches to name but a few.
-You will often have to depend on the eyes of your dive guide as your head will be spinning watching what’s going on overhead so without them you will miss the rare treats below.
+For the macro enthusiasts, there are frogfish, pipefish, blue-ringed octopus, pygmy seahorses and nudibranchs to name but a few.
+You will often have to depend on the eyes of your dive guide as your head will be spinning watching what’s going on overhead so without them, you will miss the rare treats below.
 You will also find new gobies, blennies and anthias on every dive.
 The best time to focus on the macro life is on the night dives when your field of vision focuses to allow the smaller things to come into sight.